-I am blogging this as a form of revision.
-If I write it down, I need to understand it, and the process will help embed the information in my head.
-Being able to spout theory is an important part of Looking Dead Clever which can lead directly to better rates of pay, so this is no laughing matter.
+This process will help me spout fancy theory when working on Change Management projects, an important part of Looking Dead Clever, which in turn can lead directly to better rates of pay, so this is no laughing matter.

 Ghosts in the machine

 The first framework is the “Ghosts in the machine” model.
 This is my name for it, not the official one.
 Officially it’s the “Goal-orientated model”.

 This model assumes rationality: that you can accurately understand and measure the current state and the desired future state (the goal) and therefore subtract the former from the latter to leave a clearly defined gap that the change management project can fill.

 I think of it as “Ghosts in the machine” because the people are absent from the model, other than their role as predictable cogs in the organisational machine.